aylinsgl/Python_For_Psychologists_23-24/_sources/introduction/introduction_5.md

 ## tasks for subsequent meeting 🖥️✍🏽📖

 Your second homework assignment will entail working through a few tasks covering the contents discussed in this session within a `jupyter notebook`.
-You can download it [here](XXX).
+You can download it [here](https://drive.google.com/file/d/12Mfx92N7uoTEZkBgqprEqwW0YmuXzg3p/view?usp=sharing).
 In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials`, start a `jupyter notebook` as during the sessions, navigate to the `homework assignment notebook`, open it and have fun!

-**Deadline: XXX**
+**Deadline: 17.11.2023**

 ## optional/reading/further materials